 Schloss Fuschl, a Luxury Collection Resort & Spa – Austria

-Another one of my personal favorites is this majestic castle that sits on the shore of Lake Fuschl in the hills above Salzburg.
+Another one of my favorites is this majestic castle on Lake Fuschl’s shore in the hills above Salzburg.
 It is a historic castle built in about 1450 and is magnificently in a condition satisfactory enough to serve as a luxury hotel.

 I don’t know where to start when it comes to my favorite part of staying here: the royal-feeling rooms, the indoor wellness center, the amazing buffet breakfast, and especially the electric blue lake all come to mind.
 I highly recommend it as one of the best places to visit in Austria.